CONNECT WITH ME ON INSTAGRAM

 Where To Stay In Pueblo Libre

-This is where it gets a little bit more difficult.
-Because Pueblo Libre is such a small and historic district, it has fewer accommodation options than most other places in Lima.
-Pueblo Libre has strict height and building requirements, so a lot of Pueblo Libre is still colonial era houses and art deco complexes.
+Pueblo Libre also has strict height and building requirements.
+So a lot of Pueblo Libre is still colonial era houses and art deco complexes.
 Which adds to its charm and appeal for tourists.

 Jesus Maria – Coffee, Cakes & Tranquility